hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The connection to the HPE GreenLake Cloud Platform is done using the **Connect-HPEGL** cmdlet.

 * **Note**: The library currently only supports single-factor authentication.
 Multi-factor authentication (MFA) and SAML Single Sign-On are not supported.

-These limitations mean that HPE employees cannot use their hpe.com corporate email to connect with **Connect-HPEGL** because hpe.com emails use SSO authentication.
-It is therefore mandatory that they use a non hpe.com email.
+* **Note**: These limitations mean that users who use SAML single sign-on with the HPE GreenLake platform are not able to utilize their corporate email credentials while logging in via the **Connect-HPEGL** cmdlet.
+This applies to all HPE employees as they utilize SSO authentication.

-* While waiting for SAML Single Sign-On support, the temporary solution is to add a secondary email other than hpe.com into your HPE GreenLake account.
-Just go to the GreenLake GUI and use the **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to your personal email.
+* **Note**: While waiting for SAML Single Sign-On support, the temporary solution is to add a secondary email into your HPE GreenLake account.
+Just go to the GreenLake GUI and use the **Invite Users** card in **Manage** / **Identity & Access** to send an invitation to a non-corporate email address.
 Once you receive the email, accept the invitation and you will be directed to the HPE GreenLake interface where you can set a password.
-Once this is done, you can use this email and password with **Connect-HPEGL**.
+Once this is done, you can use this email address and password to log in with **Connect-HPEGL**.

 To begin with, it is recommended that you create a credentials object that includes your HPE GreenLake user's email and password: